julie-scherer/dimensional-data-modeling/README.md

 ## :rocket: Dimensional Data Modeling

-This repository uses data on actor films to generate a cumulative table and analyze slowly changing dimensions in a PostgreSQL database running inside Docker.
+This repository provides a flexible solution for loading data into a Docker container running PostgreSQL and executing SQL queries on that dataset.
+By default, it uses data on actor films to generate a cumulative table and analyze slowly changing dimensions in a PostgreSQL database running inside Docker.
+However, the included `data.dump` file and SQL scripts in the `queries/` folder can be easily replaced with your own data source and queries.

+:star: If you want to use a different dataset or run different queries, you can modify this repository by replacing the `data.dump` file with your own data source, and replacing the SQL scripts in the `queries/` directory with your own queries.
+Once you've made these changes, you can quickly spin up a Postgres database and your tables in a Docker container using Docker Compose. :star:

 ### :information_source: Prerequisites
  * [Install Docker](https://docs.docker.com/get-docker)